Taxation in the Philippines: Excise taxes

 Excise taxes apply to goods manufactured or produced in the Philippines for domestic sales or consumption or for any other disposition and to things imported.

 Local taxes

 Real property tax

 One of main sources of revenues of the local government units is the real property tax, which is a tax imposed on all types of real properties including lands, buildings, improvements, and machinery.

+Real Property Valuation and Assessment Reform Act

+On June 13, 2024, Marcos, Jr. signed into law, R.A.
+12001, the 'Real Property Valuation and Assessment Reform Act', part of Legislative-Executive Development Advisory Council and his 8-Point Socioeconomic Agenda.
+“It adopts the prevailing market value as the single real property valuation base and creates a Real Property Information System—a comprehensive, digitalized real property tax administration,” he explained.